 If you don’t want to craft your pet a C&C cage, there are other materials you can use to craft a cage for your Silkie.
 I know owners who have made their own hutch using wire mesh and wood (a cavy safe one).

 Even after you’ve got your Silkie’s cage all set up to go, the work’s not quite over yet.
-You’ll need to think about the type of bedding you want to use for your pet’s enclosure.
+To have a proper cage setup, you’ll need to think about the type of bedding you want to use for your pet’s enclosure.

 A good-quality bedding is soft, absorbent, and helps mask odors.
 There are a few beddings types to choose from, including paper-based bedding, aspen wood shavings, and fleece blankets.